Kernel Conjugate Gradient Methods with Random Projections: Introduction

-The structure of this paper is organized as follows.
+\paragraph{Organization} The rest of this paper is organized as follows.
 We first introduce some preliminary notations and the studied algorithms in Section \ref{sec:learning}.
-We then introduce some basic assumptions and state our main results in Section \ref{sec:main}, following with some simple discussions and numerical illustrations.
-All the proofs are given in Section \ref{sec:proof} and Appendix.
+We then introduce some basic assumptions and state our main results with some simple discussions in Section \ref{sec:main}, \rvo{followed with some numerical illustrations in Section \ref{sec:num}.} All the missed proofs are given in Section \ref{sec:proof} and Appendix.